No products in the cart.

 This means that trying equipment on before buying it is of utmost importance.
-The core components (exposure suit, fins, mask, boots, BCD’s regulators etc) need to be purchased with careful consideration and fitting.
-At Dive World we make this a fun and educational experience offering personal insight into the advantages and disadvantages of the full spectrum of products available on the market, all the while being able to answer any of many questions you may have.
+The core components (exposure suit, fins, mask, boots, BCD’s regulators etc.) need to be purchased with careful consideration and fitting.
+At Dive World we make this a fun and educational experience offering personal insight into the advantages and disadvantages of the full spectrum of products available on the market, all the while being able to answer any of the questions you may have.

 There is no best brand all around

 This is not to say that there aren’t brands that are better than others, but rather to say that there isn’t one brand that does every aspect the best.
 All of the top brands in diving make high quality equipment across a full range of prices however all of these manufacturers have their specialty.
 Some manufacturers are known for making the best wetsuits, while others are famous for their regulators.
 You might notice that experienced divers rarely have one brand across the board for all their equipment.
 At Dive World we carry all of the major brands and have a wealth of knowledge to help you dial in on the best brand for each and every item in your complete dive set.
 We are also always willing to special order something for you if that is what you need!